Dr-Sauce/WavvePlusPlusForMac/README.md

 # Wavve++ for Mac
-A shortcut that allows you to watch live TV, specifically made for Mac
+A shortcut that allows you to watch live TV, specifically made for Mac (Looking for a version for iOS?
+Press [here](https://github.com/Dr-Sauce/WavvePlus).)

 (Special thanks to 떠돌이곰....!!)